MDaiyan-Dev/GuardRail/README.md

 - `sbom_present == false`
 - `signature_verified == false`

-As implemented, the canonical scenarios are expected to behave as follows:
+As implemented, the scenarios are expected to behave as follows:

 - `phase2_safe_pass`
   - `allow = true`